Windowing Data Streams in FME

 Introduction

-In FME, when processing data from a non-streaming data source (e.g. database or file), because the data is at rest and finite, you can load the data into memory and then sort and group the data before analyzing it.
+In FME, when processing data from a non-streaming data source (e.g., database or file), because the data is at rest and finite, you can load the data into memory and then sort and group it before analysis.
 When reading a data stream into FME, you cannot do this since the data is infinite, and it will never finish loading.
 This is where windowing comes in.

-Windowing means that you take the data stream and, using time, break the stream up into groups.
-Once in groups, data is ready for analysis.
+Windowing means taking the data stream and, using time, breaking the stream up into groups.
+Once in groups, the data is ready for analysis.

-For example, if you are reading an unbounded stream from a sensor, and the data points are coming in at roughly one message a second, you might choose to window the data into one-minute intervals.
-A one-minute window means every minute, all of the features that arrived during that one minute get tagged as belonging to that window and released downstream for further processing.
-The longer you make the window, the more you can likely infer because there will be more data points in each window.
+For example, if you are reading an unbounded stream from a sensor, and the data points are arriving at roughly one message a second, you might choose to window the data into one-minute intervals.
+A one-minute window means every minute, all of the features that arrive during that one minute get tagged as belonging to that window and released downstream for further processing.
+The longer you make the window, the more likely you can infer because there will be more data points in each window.
 However, a longer window means more lag between receiving the data and writing out results.
 In FME, the transformer that enables windowing is the TimeWindower.

 Note, when working with a data stream, grouping the data for processing isn't always necessary.
 For example, when performing simple filtering and event detection, you don't need to window.
 For any stream processing where you wish to compute results across multiple features, windowing is necessary.

-In the stream demos, many of the workspaces use the TimeWindower transformer.
+In the stream demos, many of the workspace examples use the TimeWindower transformer.
 For a simple implementation, see the demo Filtering Unbounded Data Streams.
 For a more complex implementation, see the Spatial Analysis on Unbounded Data Streams.

 Windowing Using Processing Time

-Windowing based upon when the message arrives into the TimeWindower is the simplest way to window the data.
-If your data does not have an event time (e.g. timestamp) associated with it, this is your only option.
+Windowing based on when the message arrives at the TimeWindower is the simplest way to window the data.
+If your data does not have an event time (e.g., timestamp) associated with it, this is your only option.

-For the processing time to be accurate, messages must arrive into FME in event-time order.
-If they don't, they risk getting assigned to the wrong window with results not necessarily representing reality.
+For the processing time to be accurate, messages must arrive in FME in event-time order.
+If they don't, they risk getting assigned to the wrong window, affecting results.

-To window based on processing time, set “Data Has Timestamps” to be No. This will assign the feature to the window based upon when it enters the TimeWindower transformer.
+To window based on processing time, set “Data Has Timestamps” to be No. This will assign the feature to the window based on when it enters the TimeWindower transformer.

 Windowing Using Event Time

-Windowing based upon event time is supported when data has an existing recorded timestamp.
+Windowing based on event time is supported when data has timestamps.
 When setting "Data Has Timestamps" to Yes, the time windows will be determined by the specified timestamp attribute.

-In many cases, there will be a delay between the time a sensor detects/submits data and when the data actually arrives in FME.
+In many cases, there will be a delay between when a sensor detects/submits data and when the data arrives in FME.
 When considering latency, a feature may arrive late and miss the time window it belonged to!
 The late feature will still be assigned to the earlier window ID, but this leads to unwanted behaviour with your group by settings.

 The Order Settings have three order types: None, Chronological Order, and Reverse Chronological Order.
 Use None if the stream data is not ordered.
 For Chronological Order, features that arrive from a previous window and outside the Tolerance Interval are considered "out of sequence".